COMPASS

 If you are having difficulty finding opportunities to be assessed for a particular activity or finding preceptors willing to assess you, please contact the Clerkship Director.

-You will receive credit toward the WBA requirement regardless of whether a preceptor confirms the assessment.
+During the pilot year, you will receive credit toward the WBA requirement regardless of whether a preceptor confirms the assessment.

 If you are having difficulty getting an assessment confirmed by a preceptor who assessed you, please contact the Clerkship Director.